Playboy: 1960s–1990s

 In the 1960s, the magazine added "The Playboy Philosophy" column.
-Early topics included LGBTQ rights, women's rights, censorship, and the First Amendment.
+Early topics included gay rights, women's rights, censorship, and the First Amendment.
 Playboy was an early proponent of cannabis reform and provided founding support to the National Organization for the Reform of Marijuana Laws in 1970.

 From 1966 to 1976, Robie Macauley was the fiction editor at Playboy.
 During this period the magazine published fiction by Saul Bellow, Seán Ó Faoláin, John Updike, James Dickey, John Cheever, Doris Lessing, Joyce Carol Oates, Vladimir Nabokov, Michael Crichton, John le Carré, Irwin Shaw, Jean Shepherd, Arthur Koestler, Isaac Bashevis Singer, Bernard Malamud, John Irving, Anne Sexton, Nadine Gordimer, Kurt Vonnegut and J. P. Donleavy, as well as poetry by Yevgeny Yevtushenko.

 In 1968, at the feminist Miss America protest, symbolically feminine products were thrown into a "Freedom Trash Can".
 These included copies of Playboy and Cosmopolitan magazines.
-One of the key pamphlets produced by the protesters was "No More Miss America!", by Robin Morgan, which listed 10 characteristics of the Miss America pageant that the authors believed degraded women; it compared the pageant to Playboy's centerfold as sisters under the skin, describing this as "The Unbeatable Madonna–Whore Combination".
+One of the key pamphlets produced by the protesters was "No More Miss America!", by Robin Morgan, which listed ten characteristics of the Miss America pageant that the authors believed degraded women; it compared the pageant to Playboy's centerfold as sisters under the skin, describing this as "The Unbeatable Madonna–Whore Combination".

 Macauley contributed all of the popular Ribald Classics series published between January 1978 and March 1984.

 After reaching its peak in the 1970s, Playboy saw a decline in circulation and cultural relevance due to competition in the field it founded—first from Penthouse, then from Oui (which was published as a spin-off of Playboy) and Gallery in the 1970s; later from pornographic videos; and more recently from lad mags such as Maxim, FHM, and Stuff.
-In response, Playboy attempted to re-assert its hold on the 18–35-year-old male demographic through slight changes to content and focusing on issues and personalities more appropriate to its audience—such as hip-hop artists being featured in the "Playboy Interview".
+In response, Playboy attempted to re-assert its hold on the 18–35-year-old male demographic through slight changes to the content and focusing on issues and personalities more appropriate to its audience—such as hip-hop artists being featured in the "Playboy Interview".
+In February 1974, Ratna Assan became the first women of Indonesian descent to be featured, shortly after a positively received role in the film Papillon (1973).

 Christie Hefner, daughter of founder Hugh Hefner, joined Playboy in 1975 and became head of the company in 1988.
-She announced in December 2008 that she would be stepping down from leading the company, effective in January 2009, and said that the election of Barack Obama as the next President had inspired her to give more time to charitable work, and that the decision to step down was her own.
+She announced in December 2008 that she would be stepping down from leading the company, effective in January 2009.
+She said that the election of Barack Obama as the next President had inspired her to give more time to charitable work and that the decision to step down was her own.
 "Just as this country is embracing change in the form of new leadership, I have decided that now is the time to make changes in my own life as well", she said.
 Hefner was succeeded by company director and media veteran Jerome H. Kern as interim CEO, who was in turn succeeded by publisher Scott Flanders.